The Best Washington Auto Insurance Companies

 Washington Auto Insurance Reviews

 Like State Farm, Allstate got an honorable mention in our review of nationwide auto insurance providers.
 Consumer Reports gave Allstate an “Excellent” rating for timely claims payment, but Allstate only received an A+ ranking from A.M.
-Best — not the A++ awarded to Geico and State Farm.
+Best — not the A++ awarded to State Farm.

 An A+ is still pretty darn good, though — and that isn’t all Allstate has to offer.
 Like State Farm, Allstate’s insurance options include rideshare coverage for Uber and Lyft drivers.
 Allstate also offers an outstanding set of tools to help teen drivers (and their parents).
 The company’s Drivewise app lets parents and teens receive driving feedback, noting safety violations such as speeding.
 Allstate’s Cellcontrol service lets parents disable teens’ mobile devices while they drive, to prevent distracted driving.
 Allstate also offers discounts for teens who complete teenSMART driving programs.

 Allstate offers a respectable range of discounts for adults, too, although not as many as the other providers on our list.
 But you can still trim your costs if you’ve purchased a new car, or if you pay your premiums in full, in addition to standard money-savers, like discounts for having anti-lock brakes or holding multiple policies.

 One of Allstate’s major selling points is its comprehensive set of educational resources.
 Start with Bumper to Bumper Basics, an interactive tool that helps you decide what insurance coverage you need.
 Then read Allstate’s informative articles to learn more about different types of insurance coverages and how to compare insurance rates — and maybe get a quote while you’re there, so that you can compare all your options.